Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Numerical Experiments

 \subsubsection{Tightness of linear relaxation}

-We also compare the tightness of the linear relaxations for the \texttt{concrete} and \texttt{winequalityred} datasets in Figures \ref{fig:relaxation_rf_wine} and \ref{fig:relaxation_concrete}.
-Across both datasets, we observe a similar outcome to the synthetic data experiments, whereby \texttt{elbow+expset} is generally the tightest, followed by \texttt{expset}, and finally the original \texttt{misic} formulation.
+For the \texttt{concrete} and \texttt{winequalityred} datasets, we also compare the tightness of the linear relaxations for the \texttt{concrete} and \texttt{winequalityred} datasets in Figures \ref{fig:relaxation_rf_wine} and \ref{fig:relaxation_concrete}.
+Across both datasets, we observe a similar outcome to the synthetic data experiments, whereby \texttt{elbow+expset} is generally the tightest, followed by \texttt{expset}, and finally, the original \texttt{Mi\v{s}i\'{c}} formulation.
 We also observe that generally, the difference diminishes when there are more features in the data, potentially because there are fewer splits per feature, which is typically where the new formulations remove fractional points.